nartodono/recon/README.md

 # Recon
 **Profile-based Nmap reconnaissance with clean, structured TXT + JSON output.**

-Recon is a lightweight CLI tool designed for flexible, profile-driven scanning.
+Recon is a lightweight CLI tool designed to simplify Nmap usage through profile-driven scanning.
+It abstracts complex Nmap scripts, improves output readability, and provides built-in service references to support practical penetration testing workflows.

 It supports interactive shell and CLI shortcut mode, custom port overrides, and multi-target execution.

+Recon focuses on structured output, reproducible scans, and practical operator workflows.

 > ⚠️ Use responsibly.
 Only scan systems you own or have explicit permission to test.